Activities

 Who will my device go to?

-Anyone living locally in desperate need for a digital device to help with their lives.
+Anyone living in East Sussex in desperate need for a digital device to help with their lives.
 We’ve given devices to school children to help with their homework, pensioners to stay in touch with distant relatives and people who need to get online to manage their benefits claims and other legal obligations.
 We accept referrals from food banks, shelters for the homeless and vulnerable, and organisations helping refugees amongst others.

 What about my data?